xurxodiz/MarioLevels/README.md

 Project is contained in /marioaichallenge.
 Inside you can find:

 * `src/` with all the source code.
-    * except for a linked call function in `LevelSceneTest.Java:63`, all the code from the platform is untouched.
+Platform code is untouched except for:
+    * function called in `LevelSceneTest.Java:63` refers now to `LakituLevelGenerator`, corresponding `import` was added as well
+    * line in `LevelScene.java:488` is commented because of bug in original platform
     * my additions can be found under package `jorgedizpico`. specifically, schematics and clustering data are looked for by the code in `jorgedizpico/res/`
 * `res/` contains some image and sound files provided by the platform
 * `lib/` contains a single jar file with all the external dependencies of the project; it is built by running `ant jarify` from the files in the `ext folder`